nsrau/azure-docs.it-it/articles/active-directory/active-directory-aadconnect-prerequisites.md

 <properties
-   pageTitle="Prerequisiti per Azure Active Directory Connect | Microsoft Azure" description="Article description that will be displayed on landing pages and in most search results" services="active-directory" documentationCenter=""
+   pageTitle="Azure AD Connect: Prerequisiti e hardware | Microsoft Azure" description="Article description that will be displayed on landing pages and in most search results" services="active-directory" documentationCenter=""